 However, this flexibility comes at a cost to data integrity.

 This category of tools is engineered to solve one problem exceptionally well: maintaining a perfect, bi-directional source of truth between two applications.
-Platforms like Whalesync and Unito are not general-purpose workflow automation tools; they are specialists in true data synchronization.
+Platforms like Whalesync are not general-purpose workflow automation tools; they are specialists in true data synchronization.

 Their entire architecture is built around the 3S framework: